unreno/dropseq/README.md

 Of course, you can do this whereever and call the image whatever you like.

-An image with STAR 2.6.2c and Drop Seq tools 2.0.0 is also available.
+An docker file to create an image with STAR 2.6.1c and Drop Seq tools 2.0.0 is also available.

 ```BASH
 mkdir tmp; cd tmp